ibbles/LearningUnreal/Level Viewport.md

 # Object Selection

 Click an [[Actor]] to select it.
-Translucent objects cannot be selected by default, hit the T key to enable or disabled translucent object selection.
+Translucent objects cannot be selected by default.
+Hit the T key to enable or disabled translucent object selection.

 The [[Transform Gizmo]] appears when one or more object are selected.
 It is used to move, rotate, and scale objects in the level.